Art Collecting: Are you an Art Target?

 Viewing rooms are not good places for art targets to find themselves in unless they already know the value and significance of the works of art that they're thinking about buying, or they know and trust the gallery that's selling the art and have done business with them before.
 Below are additional tips, not only for avoiding viewing rooms, but also for avoiding becoming an art-target in any way, shape or form.

-** Art-target galleries like the one where Sherman worked are usually found in high traffic, high profile, commercial areas that attract wealthy people.
+** Art-target galleries like the one where this individual worked are usually found in high traffic, high profile, commercial areas that attract wealthy people.
 Rodeo Drive in Beverly Hills, the Soho district of New York City, Fisherman's Wharf and Union Square in San Francisco, and high-end tourist destinations like Carmel, CA and Honolulu, HI all have these types of galleries.
 Cruise ship art auctions are the high-seas version of art-target galleries.

 ** The substantial majority of art-target galleries are located at street level.
 Their opulent interiors are clearly visible through large picture windows and through glass doors that are often open to the street.